nadaajerdi22/Heart-Disease-Prediction/README.md

-# 🏥 Prédiction des Maladies Cardiaques avec le Big Data 💡
+# 🏥 Heart Disease Prediction with Big Data 💡
-Ce projet vise à prédire les maladies cardiaques en exploitant des technologies Big Data et Machine Learning.
-Grâce à Apache Spark et Hadoop, nous traitons des volumes massifs de données en temps réel pour extraire des insights pertinents.
+This project aims to predict heart diseases by leveraging Big Data and Machine Learning technologies.
+Using Apache Spark and Hadoop, we process massive datasets in real-time to extract meaningful insights.

-## 🔹 Technologies utilisées :
+## 🔹 Technologies Used:

-Big Data : Apache Spark, Hadoop
+Big Data: Apache Spark, Hadoop
-Machine Learning : Scikit-learn
+Machine Learning: Scikit-learn
-Visualisation : Power BI
+Data Visualization: Power BI
-Déploiement : Streamlit
+Deployment: Streamlit
-## 🎯 Objectif :
-Détecter précocement les risques de maladies cardiaques en fournissant une analyse en temps réel et des visualisations interactives pour les professionnels de santé.